U.S. prosecutors recommend dropping China charges against MIT professor: source | Law-Order

 U.S. prosecutors recommend dropping China charges against MIT professor: source

 Prosecutors have recommended that the U.S. Justice Department drop charges against a Massachusetts Institute of Technology professor accused of concealing his ties to China when seeking federal grant money, a person familiar with the matter said Friday.
-Critics say https://www.reuters.com/world/us/stanford-professors-urge-us-end-program-looking-chinese-spies-academia-2021-09-13 the initiative chilled academic research and targeted Chinese researchers through racial profiling.

-Prosecutors have recommended that the U.S. Justice Department drop charges against a Massachusetts Institute of Technology professor accused of concealing his ties to China when seeking federal grant money, a person familiar with the matter said Friday.
-The decision by federal prosecutors in Boston to seek the dismissal of the case against Chinese-born mechanical engineer and nanotechnologist Gang Chen marks the latest setback for a crackdown on Chinese influence within U.S. research.
+Federal prosecutors in Boston decided to seek dismissal of the case against Chinese-born mechanical engineer and nanotechnologist Gang Chen.
+It was the latest setback for a crackdown on Chinese influence within U.S. research.

 He was accused of failing to disclose, among other things, that he served as an "overseas expert" to the Chinese government and sat on the advisory board of Shenzhen's Southern University of Science and Technology when applying for a U.S. Department of Energy grant.
-"However, as it turns out, nothing significant was omitted on his application and several of the government's allegations were simply wrong," said Brian Kelly, a lawyer for Chen at Nixon Peabody.
+"However, as it turns out, nothing significant was omitted on his application and several of the government's allegations were simply wrong," Brian Kelly, a lawyer for Chen at Nixon Peabody, said last week.

+He and co-counsel Rob Fisher had no comment on Friday.
+Boston prosecutors settled on recommending the case's dismissal in recent weeks based on new information, the person said, adding the Justice Department has not made a final decision.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)